 Molly (Ecstasy)

-Ecstasy, aka “Molly” has become normal to consume at rave parties, clubs, and concerts.
-According to studies done by the National Institute on Drug Abuse, most molly does not contain MDMA, “Of 143 batches of Molly seized by the U.S. Drug Enforcement Administration (DEA), between 2009 and 2013, only 13 percent actually contained ANY MDMA…So what are people tripping on when they take Molly?
+Ecstasy, aka “Molly,” has become normal to consume at rave parties, clubs, and concerts.
+According to studies done by the National Institute on Drug Abuse, most molly does not contain MDMA, “Of 143 batches of Molly seized by the U.S. Drug Enforcement Administration (DEA), between 2009 and 2013, only 13 percent actually contained ANY MDMA…So, what are people tripping on when they take Molly?
 Bath salts!..
 Bath salt users have needed help for heart problems, paranoia, hallucinations, and panic attacks, and bath salts have been linked to numerous deaths as well as serious emergencies involving dehydration, breakdown of muscle tissue attached to bones, and kidney failure.”

 Cocaine

-In 2020, National Survey of Drug Use and Health (NSDUH) reported an estimate of 5.2 million people 12 or older to using cocaine within the last year.
+In 2020, the National Survey of Drug Use and Health (NSDUH) reported an estimate of 5.2 million people 12 or older using cocaine within the last year.
 Cocaine is known for its euphoric effects, enhancement of social skills, and energy boosts, making it one of the most widely abused drugs on college campuses.
-It, however, can be extremely detrimental to your mental and physical health.
-Sometimes referred to as “the skinny drug”, many college-aged women use it for its effects on weight loss.
+It, however, can be highly detrimental to your mental and physical health.
+Sometimes referred to as “the skinny drug,” many college-aged women use it for its effects on weight loss.
 So many college-aged women and even men fear the “freshman 15” that they turn to cocaine instead of a diet or fitness.
 It might start out that you’re only looking to shed a few pounds, but with how addictive cocaine is, that never happens to be the case.

-Other severe effects of cocaine abuse may include abdominal pain, cardiovascular effects, seizures, strokes, loss of appetite and sleep, etc. The side effects of cocaine are almost immediate and short-lived, making it that more addictive to re-consume.
+Other severe effects of cocaine abuse may include abdominal pain, cardiovascular effects, seizures, strokes, loss of appetite and sleep, etc. The side effects of cocaine are almost immediate and short-lived, making it more addictive to re-consume.

 Marijuana